mneimeyer/DualDutyDispensers/src/main/resources/specdoc.md

 ### 0. Blocks to Make
 Each block uses a standard Dispenser block with the CustomModelData set.

+#### Actors:
+- **Siphon:** Dispenses filled containers when adjacent to a source block of fluid or a full cauldron and the Siphon contains empty buckets or bottles.
+Can emit Lava, Water or Powder Snow buckets or Water Bottles.
+- **Block Breaker:** Mirror Sheep Shearing, use tools in inventory to break block in front of face.
+Enchantment support planned.
+- **Murder Block:** Also mirrors Sheep Shearing, Use weapons in inventory to attack mobs in front of the block.
+Enchantment support planned.

+#### Transfers:
+- **Ender Sender:** Take Items from reality and queue them for a paired receiver.
+- **Ender Receiver:** Take Items from its queue and inject them into reality.
+- **Warp Sender:** An evolved Ender Sender.
+It can be paired to multiple Ender Receivers.
+- **Warp Receiver:** An evolved Ender Receiver.
+It can be paired to multiple Ender Senders.

+#### Transformers:
 - **Tree Farm:** One Block Shop for Log Production.
 Includes drops from leaves or the leaves themselves.
 Enchantment support planned.
 - **Compressor:** Convert Many into One (Ingots to Blocks, etc.)
 - **Decompressor:** Convert One into Many (Blocks to Ingots, etc.)
-- **Siphon:** Dispenses filled buckets when adjacent to source fluid or full cauldron and contains empty buckets.
-Can emit Lava, Water or Powder Snow buckets or Water Bottles.
-- **Ender Sender:** Take Items from reality and queue them in a data structure of some sort in memory/on disk.
-Paired one to one with Receiver by Use-Clicking Receiver on placed Sender.
-Ensure queue is written to permanent storage when the unload event runs and is read from when the load event runs.
-- **Ender Receiver:** Take Items from the queue and inject them into reality
-- **Block Breaker:** Mirror Sheep Shearing, use tools in inventory to break block in front of face.
-Enchantment support planned.
-- **Murder Block:** Also mirrors Sheep Shearing, Use weapons in inventory to attack mobs in front of the block.
-Enchantment support planned.
+- **Grinder:** Reduce input block to "lower" form.
+(Stone to Cobblestone, etc)

+#### Utility:
 - **Redstone Clock:** Bonus block!
 Based on Observer Block and not Dispenser.

 ---